- CrashPlan PROe

 This guide uses these terms extensively.
-If you are unsure about any of these concepts, please contact our Customer Champions for CrashPlan PROe support or CrashPlan PRO support for more information before attempting to move your storage servers.
+If you are unsure about any of these concepts, please contact our Customer Champions for CrashPlan PROe support or CrashPlan for Small Business (previously CrashPlan PRO) support for more information before attempting to move your storage servers.

 An archive contains backup data for a single CrashPlan device or sync and share data for a single plan in SharePlan.
 Each archive is securely encrypted using an archive encryption key.

 (1) General term applied to locations to which your files are backed up: your server, an external drive, or with online hosted storage.

 (2) Highest level in the Code42 environment storage hierarchy.
 A named grouping of enterprise servers and store points on a single LAN or at a single data center.

 A group of users.
 You can define many settings at the organization level, allowing you to configure organizations with different settings for a variety of purposes.
 Each user can belong to only one organization.
 An organization can contain child organizations, and an organization can exist without containing any users.

 A type of enterprise server.
 A storage server is used only for storage in multi-server deployments.
 A storage server cannot function as a failover for a master server.
 A storage server depends on user authorization provided by the master server.